Bikeman868/NPL/docs/SYNTAX.md

 }
 ```

-More typically, you will define messages with some fields, because they are not useful otherwise.
+More typically, you will define messages with some fields, because they are marginally useful otherwise.
 In this case the
 opening `{` for the scope block must be on the same line as the `message` keyword, and each field must be on a separate
 line.
 Line breaks are significant.

-If your message type only has one field, then you can put the whole declaration on a single line, and in this case the `{}` are optional.
+If your message type only has one field, then you can put the whole declaration on a single line, and omit the `{}`.

 Each message field comprises an optional qualifier, the type name, and the field name identifier.
 These elements must be separated
 by at least 1 space, but must not be separated by a line break.
 The optional qualifiers are `new` and `deprecated` are only